pytorch/torchtune/tutorials/training_recipe_deep_dive.md

 - Monolithic Trainers.
 A recipe is **not** a monolithic trainer meant to support every possible feature through 100s of flags.
 - Genealized entry-points.
 A recipe is **not** meant to support every possible model archichtecture or fine-tuning method.
 - Wrappers around external frameworks.
 A recipe is **not** meant to be a wrapper around external frameworks.
 These are fully written in native-PyTorch and dependencies are primarily in the form of utilities.

 &nbsp;

+## Configs

+If you're new to TorchTune or to LLMs generally, configs would be the first concept to understand and get familiar with.
+If you're an advanced user writing your own recipes, adding config files will improve your experimentation velocity and ability to collaborate on experiments.

+For more information on the structure of TorchTune configs, refer to the [Recipes README](../recipes/README.md)
+- TODO - point to config tutorial after this is landed

+&nbsp;